haythamfayek/haythamfayek.github.io/index.md

 <br/>

-**I am looking for a PhD student (fully-funded) and a Postdoc to work on multi-modal learning starting March 2026.
-Please send your cover letter, CV, UG/PG transcripts, best/latest papers, and other relevant documents, to my email titled 'Multi-Modal Learning Student/Postdoc'.**
+**I am looking for a PhD student (fully-funded) and a Postdoc to work on multimodal learning starting March 2027.
+Please send your cover letter, CV, UG/PG transcripts, best/latest papers, and other relevant documents, to me titled 'Multi-Modal Learning Student/Postdoc'.**

 <br/>